1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 7. Never Had A Friend Like Me

-Then they added other early recorded songs for the album : "When Thugz Cry" (02/01), "Unconditional Love" (02/01) and "Never Had A Friend Like Me" (02/04), maybe in a more recent mixdown.
+Then they added other early recorded songs for the album : "When Thugz Cry" (02/01), "Unconditional Love" (02/01) and "Never Had A Friend Like Me" (02/04), maybe in more advanced mixdowns (the last two were leaked and are very close to the retail versions).
 Anyway, that DAT is kind of finished around that time of March 11 like if 2Pac was satisfied with the recording of that song "Thug In Me" that he was holding a potential good sequence for a solo album.

-• "Wordz 2 My First Born w/ Nutt-So" became a Soundtrack song and even after he rebuilt his solo album, 2Pac probably still wanted the track being in both projects, that's why he made (?) a new solo mix and then insluded it in his "100% Black Gold" solo album (Nutt-So's name biffed - maybe to have less features).
+• "Wordz 2 My First Born w/ Nutt-So" became a Soundtrack song and after he rebuilt his solo album, 2Pac probably still wanted the track being in both projects, that's why he made (?) a new solo mix and then included it in his "100% Black Gold" solo album instead (Nutt-So's name biffed - maybe to have less features).

 • "Until The End of Time (sell 2 Syke)", when Syke was initially planning to record his album on Death Row.
 Maybe before the 25th of March when he eventually announced to 2Pac he was signing somewhere else... (cf. Fuckin' With The Wrong N" intro)

 • "Friend Like Me (B-Side)".
-B-side for what track ?
-The track will be then given to Gridlock'd soundtrack and it is the only one to stay in the soundtrack until the release.
+B-side for what single ? for what album ?
+The track will be then given to Gridlock'd soundtrack and it will be the only one to stay in the soundtrack until the release.

 • "Closest Road Dog w/ Syke (Compilation)".
 Not Syke solo album ?
-The song will be listed into the short Big Syke's solo album draft written by 2Pac (which does not have "Until The End of Time").
+The song is listed into the short Big Syke's solo album draft written by 2Pac (which does not have "Until The End of Time"...).
+The song could be in both projects - promoting Syke's album...
 Which compilation ?
 Is 2Pac speaking about the Gridlock'd Rap part ?
 Could already be...
-After Syke had left, he would be like other external artists in the compilation.

-• "Thug Mansion w/ Lil Homies (Lil Homies)" - The Outlawz were eventually called Lil' Homies in late January - late March and it eventually also became a title for an Outlawz LP...
+• "Thug Mansion w/ Lil Homies (Lil Homies)" - The Outlawz were eventually called Lil' Homies in January - March and it eventually also became a title for their LP...
+Was it including Thug Life Volume 2 tracks or only new tracks without Thug Life ?
 Is there a mistake with "Breathin" ?
 Or maybe 2Pac thought to give both songs to them.

-• "Who Do U Believe (Soundtrack)".
-The track will be in Gridlock'd first draft and then again in all following tracklists.
-Maybe again in Gridlock'd project because not in first Outlawz album early tracklists, only added to it in May...
-Big Pimpin is not credited here but he can be considered as a chorus voice so it does not confirm anything (6 Feet is the only one to be credited, not Eboni Foster, Nanci Fletcher, Danny Boy nor even Nate Dogg...!!).
+• "Who Do U Believe In w/ Kadafi (Soundtrack)".
+The track will be in Gridlock'd first draft and then in following solo album tracklists.
+Maybe again in Gridlock'd project because not in the first "Euthanasia" Outlawz album tracklist...
+Big Pimpin is not credited here but he can be considered as a chorus voice so it does not confirm anything (6 Feet is the only one to be credited, not Nanci Fletcher, Danny Boy nor even Nate Dogg...!!).
 Pimpin' was presumably removed a bit later for the soundtrack or for Outlawz album...

 • "Breathin (B-Side)".
-For which single ?
+For which single ? from what album ?
 The tracklist does not mention any featured artists, neither the Gangsta Bytch Mentality nor the Outlawz/Lil Homies...
 Is it possible that 2Pac inverted the featuring with Thug Mansion ?
 He could have wanted to correct credits at the same time.
-Maybe firstly 2PAc thought to give "Thugz Mansion" to Outlawz, then he gave them "Breathin" - what could explain the similar "1 verse take + freestyle" existent leaks for both.
+Maybe firstly 2Pac thought to give "Thugz Mansion" to Outlawz, then he gave them "Breathin" - what could explain the similar "1 verse take + freestyle" existent leaks for both.

-• "Ride on Our Enemies" - probably quickly dropped from the album and given to the compilation project (?), no need to be noted here.
+• "Ride on Our Enemies" - probably quickly dropped from the album and given to the Lil Homiez or compilation project (?), no need to be noted here.

 • "Changed Man w/ Syke".
 Nate Dogg not credited ?
-The song was kept until mid April then it vanished.
+The song was not in first untitled tracklist, so maybe 2Pac thought to also include it in Gridlock'd soundtrack.

 • "Never Call U B...
 Again" - no Danny Boy credited.
 The song was added in early May to the Outlawz 1st album sequence.